seattletimes/police-killings/src/story.md

 "We have to be careful here and not try to quench some national desire for a sacrificial cop by changing the law until we can convict somebody," he said.

-Tom McBride, executive director of the prosecutors association, said there are three options.
+Tom McBride, executive secretary of the prosecutors association, said there are three options.

 They could recommend to the Legislature that the malice element be eliminated.